-Dedicated to fashion, cooking, traveling and photography, almost 10 years ago, LovaLinda created and launched her own blog to share these passions.
+Dedicated to fashion, cooking, traveling and photography, ten years ago, LovaLinda created and launched her own blog to share these passions.
 Shortly after this and along with her earlier 10 years experience as a retail manager and her diplomas at the Aix-Marseille Graduate School of Management, she started her own business as a Personal Shopper which later inspired her to quit her career realizing a dream: travel the world solo without itinerary, schedule or duration.

 After two years exploring on her own Oceania, Asia and North America, LovaLinda finally fell in love with Mexico where she designed her dream jobs as a Photographer and Brand Manager.

 There she also met her Australian partner who shares these similar passions, so they now continue to explore this beautiful world together.
 After three years on the road with their self-converted camper van roaming the world, enjoying simple things, living a life of travel and working digitally, they decided to settle on the Gold Coast of Australia.

 Now as a full-time mother, she shares her passions for photography and branding inspiring ideas through social media and other platforms by working along side start-ups, small and medium businesses.